In response to COVID-19, Mental Health First Aid Australia has developed a series of new online courses for workplaces and the community.

 What is Mental Health First Aid (MHFA)?

-MHFA courses teach mental health first aid strategies to members of the public.
-Mental health first aid is the help provided to a person who is developing a mental health problem, experiencing a worsening of a mental health problem, or in a mental health crisis.
-The first aid is given until appropriate professional help is received or the crisis resolves.
+These courses teach mental health first aid strategies to members of the public.
+Mental health first aid is the help provided to a person who is developing a mental health problem, experiencing a deterioration of a mental health problem, or in a mental health crisis.
+The first aid is given until appropriate professional help is received, or the crisis resolves.

 Who can attend training?

-Please note that all payments must be made via the online booking process, which can either be accessed via the links above if available, or will be sent to your upon your enquiry.
+Please note that all payments must be made via the online booking process, which can either be accessed via the links above if available or will be sent to you upon your enquiry.
 Payment must be made prior to commencing the course.

-If you have any questions, or experience difficulty enrolling online, please complete and submit the contact form below, and a staff member will be in touch soon.
+If you have any questions, or experience difficulty booking online, please complete and submit the contact form below, and a staff member will be in touch soon.

 All fields marked * are required